 When UKCA is on however, it is possible to couple the radiation code to the fields which are tracers in UKCA for any specific model configuration.
-For troposphere only models this will normally only be O_3 and CH_4 while stratospheric configurations will typically also allow N_2O , CFC11, CFC12, CFC113 and HCFC22 to be coupled to radiation.
+For troposphere only models this will normally only be O_3 and CH_4 while stratospheric configurations will typically also allow N2O, CFC11, CFC12, CFC113 and HCFC22 to be coupled to radiation.

 The coupling is set up via the UKCA follow on panel COUPL where there are tick boxes for each of the gases which can be coupled to the radiation code.
-For stratospheric configurations, it is also possible to use the stratospheric chemical water vapour.

-These switches control the following logicals in the NLSTCATM namelist: L_UKCA_RADO3; L_UKCA_RADCH4; L_UKCA_RADN2O; L_UKCA_RADF11; L_UKCA_RADF12; L_UKCA_RADF113; L_UKCA_RADF22 and L_UKCA_RADCH2O (for chemical water vapour).
+These switches control the following logicals in the NLSTCATM namelist: L_UKCA_RADO3; L_UKCA_RADCH4; L_UKCA_RADN2O; L_UKCA_RADF11; L_UKCA_RADF12; L_UKCA_RADF113; L_UKCA_RADF22

-13.2 Direct effects of aerosols
+14.2 Direct effects of aerosols

 The MODE aerosol scheme is very different from the CLASSIC aerosol schemes which have been used in the Unified Model so far.
 These differences impact the way aerosols interact with radiation to provide scattering and absorption of radiative fluxes (aerosol direct effect) and aerosol optical depth diagnostics.
 Additional code has been written in order to calculate the aerosol optical properties from MODE results, and this scheme is known as UKCA_RADAER.
-A summary of this scheme is provided below, further details are contained in a seperate report (Bellouin (2010)).
+A summary of this scheme is provided below, further details are contained in a separate technical report (Bellouin (2010)).

-13.2.1 Aerosol optical properties in the radiation scheme
+14.2.1 Aerosol optical properties in the radiation scheme

 The Unified Model radiation scheme divides the shortwave and longwave spectra into wavebands.
 Consequently, optical properties of atmosphere constituents, such as gases and aerosols, have to be integrated across those wavebands from the original monochromatic calculations.
-For aerosols, the radiation scheme requires the specific scattering and absorption coefficients, which describe the strength of aerosol scattering and absorption processes per unit aerosol mass (m2 kg-1), and the asymmetry parameter, which describes in a simplified way the angular dependence of the scattering (dimensionless).
+For aerosols, the radiation scheme requires the specific scattering and absorption coefficients, which describe the strength of aerosol scattering and absorption processes per unit aerosol mass ($m^2 kg^{-1}$), and the asymmetry parameter, which describes in a simplified way the angular dependence of the scattering (dimensionless).
 The specific scattering and absorption coefficients, and the asymmetry parameter, are hereafter referred to as the aerosol optical properties.

-13.2.2 GLOMAP-mode aerosols
+14.2.2 GLOMAP-mode aerosols

 The GLOMAP-mode aerosol scheme not only simulates the dry aerosol mass, but also the mass of water attached to the aerosol, and the aerosol number concentrations.
 The total aerosol mass and number is distributed across 7 modes, characterised by their solubility and the range of particle sizes they cover.
-Each mode is made of a mixture of several aerosol chemical components, as listed in Table 18.
-The nucleation mode contains particles which are too small to be optically active and is therefore neglected by UKCA_RADAER.
+Each mode is made of a mixture of several aerosol chemical components, as listed in Table 22.